Gobie/regex/README.md

 Why should I care? / What problem does it solve?
 ------------------------------------------------

-Regular expression libraries provide us set of functions we have to deal with.
+Regular expression libraries provide us with set of functions we have to deal with.
-They are somewhat similar and yet each slightly different from each other in covered functionality and error handling.
+They are somewhat similar and yet each slightly different in covered functionality and error handling.

 Take for instance PCRE library.
 Usual code seen in applications using it is